Compute and plot CTA IRFs

-ctaplot is a collection of functions to make instrument response functions (IRF) and reconstruction quality-checks plots for Imaging Atmospheric Cherenkov Telescopes such as CTA
+ctaplot is a collection of functions to produce instrument response functions (IRF) and reconstruction quality-checks metrics and plots for Imaging Atmospheric Cherenkov Telescopes such as CTA

-Given a list of reconstructed and simulated quantities, compute and plot the Instrument Response Functions such as:
+Given a list of reconstructed and simulated quantities, compute and plot metric and Instrument Response Functions such as:

 - angular resolution